Computer pioneer Arnold Spielberg, Steven's dad, dies at 103

 Later on he understood.

-Arnold Spielberg said of his son in a 2016 interview with GE Reports that “I tried to get him interested in engineering, but his heart was in movies.
+Arnold Spielberg said of his son in a 2016 interview with GE Reports, “I tried to get him interested in engineering, but his heart was in movies.
 At first I was disappointed, but then I saw how good he was in moviemaking.”

 Arnold helped Steven produce his first full-fledged movie, “Firelight,” made in 1963 when the budding director was 16.